 Preston offers both contemporary and traditional shopping experiences, the latter in the splendid Victorian architecture of the Miller Arcade.
 Preston Academy of English is centrally located convenient for the University campus and the city centre with its eclectic mix of shops and cafes.

-Museums & the Arts
+Museum & the Arts

 Harris Library and Museum